Distribution of Chores with Information Asymmetry: Conclusion

 \section{Conclusion}

-We have proposed a novel epistemic framework for fair assignment of chores through the introduction of dubious chores and \DEF{k}, an approximate fairness notion of envy-freeness.
-Although finding \DEF{k} allocations with small $k$ is computationally hard, as we have shown, we have provided several guarantees for the existence of such allocations with and without an additional efficiency requirement of Pareto optimality.
+We have proposed a novel epistemic framework for fair allocations of chores through the introduction of dubious chores and \DEF{k}, an approximation of envy-freeness which details the trade-off between fairness and transparency of an allocation.
+Although finding \DEF{k} allocations with small $k$ is computationally hard, we have provided several guarantees for the existence of such allocations with and without Pareto optimality.
 Our experimental results suggest that the number of dubious chores required to make an allocation free of envy is lower in practice than our theoretical guarantees indicate.

 Some of the problems considered in this paper are still not fully resolved.
-In particular, it seems possible that there exists a \DEF{(n-1)} and \PO{} allocation in every instance of chores allocation problem with additive valuations.
-Proving this can be a valuable step towards resolving the open problem of \EF{1} and \PO{} allocation existence for chores.
+In particular, the existence of a \DEF{(n-1)} and \PO{} chore allocation in every instance for agents with additive valuations seems possible.
+Proving this can be a valuable step to resolve the open existence problem of \EF{1} and \PO{} allocations for chores.